anuradhawick/LRBinner/README.md

 ## Citation

-If you use LRBinner please cite using the the following bibtex files
+If you use LRBinner please cite using the following bibtex entries.

 ```bibtex
 @InProceedings{wickramarachchi_et_al:LIPIcs.WABI.2021.11,